Materials-Consortia/OPTIMADE/optimade.rst

   The second integer specifies the last index for which values should be returned.
   The third integer specifies the step size in that dimension.
   Ranges can be specified for multiple dimensions by separating them with a comma.
-  The field may include optional space characters, which do not alter the meaning of the expression.
   Databases MUST use these ranges for properties where the dimension is listed under indexable_dimensions, if this is not the case the Database MAY return more data than was specified in the range.
   The ranges are 1 based, i.e. the first value has index 1, and inclusive i.e. for the range :val:`(10,20,1)` the last value returned belongs to index 20.
-  If a dimension is not specified it is assumed that the whole range in that dimension is requested.
+  If a dimension is not specified, it is assumed that the whole range in that dimension is requested.
   If a value is not present at a set of the indexes, no value SHOULD be returned.
   However, when a value is explicitly set to :val:`null` and :val:`null` has a meaning beyond indicating that no value has been defined  :val:`null` MUST be returned.

   Example:

   A database has a :entry:`structure` entry with id: :val:`id_12345` and a ranged property :property:`test_field` with the two-dimensional data values :val:`[[9.64, 7.52, 0.69], [4.82, 8.35, 3.26], [4.82, 2.78, 7.87], [5.49, 3.48, 1.65]]`.
-  In addition the field :field:`range_ids` has the value :val:"["frames", "xyz"] A client can then make the request :query-url:`http://example.com/optimade/v1/structures/id_12345?property_ranges=frames(1, 4, 2),xyz(2, 3, 1)&response_fields=test_field`.
+  In addition, the field :field:`range_ids` has the value :val:"["frames", "xyz"] A client can then make the request :query-url:`http://example.com/optimade/v1/structures/id_12345?property_ranges=frames(1, 4, 2),xyz(2, 3, 1)&response_fields=test_field`.
   The response is then a single entry response for structure `12345` where the `test_field` property is included with the values :val:`[[7.52, 0.69], [2.78, 7.87]]`.